poeticAndroid/urlfs/README.md

   cp(path, dest) // copy `path` to `dest`

-  async preload(...paths) // ensure all `paths` have content or fetch from webserver
+  async preload(...paths) // ensure all `paths` have content or fetch from webserver async updateDefaults(...paths) // like `preload`, but also update default values from webserver

   readText(path) // return file contents as string writeText(path, data) // write text to file